 Free Plus Shipping funnel is pretty popular in the funnel circuit.

-Although it’s quite successful in profitably converting new customers, business owners don’t use it merely because of the different pieces involved in the jigsaw.
+Although it’s quite successful in profitably converting new customers, online store owners don’t use it merely because of the different pieces involved in the jigsaw.

-However, as I showed you it’s actually pretty simple to build this funnel and is quite cost-effective as well.
-What do you think?
+Now thanks to FunnelKit Funnel Builder now, you know how easy it is to build such a funnel.
+It’s actually pretty simple to build this funnel and is quite cost-effective as well.